-We share our advice on how put together the best call centre quality assurance (QA) scorecard, before sharing an Excel template example.
+We share our advice on how put together the best call centre quality scorecard template in excel.

-Perhaps the most obvious reason for developing a quality scorecard is to measure advisor performance.
+Perhaps the most obvious reason for developing a call centre quality assurance (QA) monitoring scorecard is to measure advisor performance.
 However, having a good quality scorecard has a number of other benefits.

 Martin Jukes, the Managing Director at Mpathy Plus, believes that having the right scorecard for your contact centre will also enable you to: